 Raymond Ibrahim specializes in Islamic topics.
 His books include Sword and Scimitar: Fourteen Centuries of War between Islam and the West (Da Capo, 2018); Crucified Again: Exposing Islam's New War on Christians (Regnery, 2013); and The Al Qaeda Reader (Doubleday, 2007).
 Among other media, he has appeared on C-SPAN, Al-Jazeera, CNN, NPR, and PBS; his writings have been published in the New York Times Syndicate, Los Angeles Times, Washington Post, Financial Times, Weekly Standard, the Chronicle of Higher Education, and Jane's Islamic Affairs Analyst.
 He guest lectures at universities, briefs governmental agencies, and testifies before Congress.
 Ibrahim has been a visiting fellow and scholar at a variety of institutes—from the Hoover Institution to the National Intelligence University—and is the Judith Friedman Rosen Writing Fellow at the Middle East Forum.

 Asaf Romirowsky is the Executive Director of Scholars for Peace in the Middle East (SPME) and an affiliate professor at the University of Haifa.
 Trained as a historian, he holds a PhD in Middle East and Mediterranean Studies from King's College London and has published widely on various aspects of the Arab-Israeli conflict and American foreign policy in the Middle East, as well as on Israeli and Zionist history.
-He is a fellow at the Middle East Forum.

 Philip Carl Salzman